lualton/notes/other/indexcard-finances.md

 **Notes and criticisms from other people about the advice**
 1. Saving 20% of your money

-A lot of people can't save 20%, especially with some many living paycheck to paycheck.
+A lot of people can't save 20%, especially with many living paycheck to paycheck.
 A key idea is to start saving whatever you can.
 1% is better than 0%.
 1 dollar is better than 0.

 2. Promoting social insurance